BlogInvesting

 • Professional license.
 A Series 7, 65, or 82 license in good standing.
 The Series 65 is the only one of the three that does not require employer or firm sponsorship.

 The pool of people who qualify keeps growing.
-The share of U.S. households meeting the accredited threshold climbed from 1.8% in 1983 to more than 18% in 2022, and the SEC projects 31.4% by 2032 if the definition is never indexed to inflation.
-One caveat worth internalizing: accreditation is self-certified.
+It ran from 1.8% of U.S. households in 1983 to the roughly 1 in 5 set out above, and the SEC projects 31.4% by 2032 if the definition is never indexed to inflation.
+Accreditation is self-certified.
 Issuers ask you to attest at the time of each investment, and the SEC keeps no registry.

-The 2020 rule change added a path that has almost no coverage in beginner content: a professional license.
+The 2020 rule change added a third path that runs on credentials rather than money: a professional license.
 The Series 65, formally the Uniform Investment Adviser Law Examination, is a 130-question, 3-hour exam with a $187 fee.
-Passing is 72%, or 94 of 130 questions.
 No sponsoring firm required.

 Pass it, then register as an investment adviser representative under a state RIA or file your own state RIA registration, and you meet the SEC's professional-credential path to accredited status.
 It does not expire while you stay in good standing with your state securities regulator.